Thank you for reading our post, please rate this article at the end.

 Telecommuting is what most RVers love, especially those planning to work full-time.
 However, you generally need some special skill set and/or your own company.

-You must also understand telecommuting jobs come with their set of challenges.
-For example, your career choice will dictate what state you’ve residency in (corporate tax issues), and you can be penalized or fired if you’re unavailable.
+You must also understand that telecommuting jobs come with their own set of challenges.
+For example, your career choice will dictate the state in which you’ve residency (corporate tax issues), and you can be penalized or fired if you’re unavailable.

 Depending on the career, you may also find out that you don’t have enough flex time as you imagined.
 For example, I telecommute for a large tech company and work 40-50 hours weekly.
 It’s enough for our salary and health insurance, but I’ve no free time and am only available for specific hours.
 It also requires me to be 110% available during the said hours.